-As demonstrated above, the proposed car parking readily exceeds the minimum parking rates required, with sufficient provision for the individual tenancies on-site and in anticipation of longer term future tenancy.
-Accordingly, the proposed car parking allocation is consistent with Council's DCP and is supportable.
+As demonstrated above, the proposed car parking readily exceeds the minimum parking rates required, with sufficient provision for the individual tenancies on-site.
+Accordingly, the proposed car parking allocation is consistent with Council's DCP and supportable.

 4.1.2 Accessible Parking